Hormone replacement therapy (HRT)

 Breast cancer

-If you take combined HRT, it may slightly increase your risk of developing breast cancer.
+If you take combined HRT, it may slightly increase your risk of developing breast cancer, and this risk increases the longer you take it for.
 This risk can remain for more than 10 years after you stop HRT.
-There is less risk if you take oestrogen-only HRT.
+There’s less risk if you take oestrogen-only HRT.

 It’s important to be aware of how your breasts normally look and feel, and to get any changes, lumps or bumps checked by your GP straightaway.